zhaohan-dong/raspberry-pi/openvpn.md

 If you decide to use the `.conf` on Linux, just ensure those entries mentioned point to the correct files.

-## 8 Setup port forwarding on server
+## 8 Setup port forwarding on server and route all traffic
 Edit `/etc/sysctl.conf` and uncomment
 ```
 #net.ipv4.ip_forward=1